-An online pharmacy which independently screens the chemical composition of medications and consumer products, recently published the findings of testing done on 294 sunscreen and after-sun care products.
+An online pharmacy that independently screens the chemical composition of medications and consumer products, recently published the findings of testing done on 294 sunscreen and after-sun care products.
 Of the tested products, 78 contained a chemical called benzene, which is a well-established cause of cancer and other serious health risks in humans.
 The findings reported by the independent company further showed that benzene levels at or above the limit designated by the Food and Drug Administration (FDA) were detected in 14 products manufactured by popular sunscreen brands Neutrogena, Fruit of the Earth, Sun Bum, and CVS Health.

 In response to the May 2021 research findings, the company has called for the FDA to conduct thorough investigations into the manufacturing of sun care products, and to more closely analyze processes, sourcing, and ingredients.
 The company is firmly requesting a recall of the products which were found to contain unsafe levels of benzene.
 Furthermore, they are asking that the FDA provides better definitions for the limits for benzene contamination in pharmaceutical and cosmetic products, and enact more effective methods of notifying the public of potential dangers and alternate products.